 Note: This post was originally posted in 2013, I’m simply sharing it again in light of Memorial Day.

 I have been dreaming about this massive cookie made into an American Flag cake for a while now.

 I have no idea why.

 Really…I don’t!
-I kept thinking 4th of July is coming up and I need a dessert!
-Something delicious that uses fresh fruits plus gluten free.
+I kept thinking patriotic holidays are coming up and I need a dessert!
+Something delicious that uses fresh fruits plus gluten free, I use Better Batter Gluten-Free Flour.
 No worries, friends, it doesn’t have to be gluten free…you can make it full of gluten if you want!

 I also wanted to use some of the Cool Whip Frosting that I shared with these Strawberries & Cream Cupcakes.
 It’s so good, I could hardly wait to try something with this frosting again!